k8ssandra/k8ssandra/technical-docs/k8ssandra-upfront-validations.md

 Pros:
 * Provides customization for non-K8s configurations.
+* Handles configuration files written in Terraform syntax.
+* Rules can support embedded or decoupled dynamic data (e.g. from S3 objects, HTTP endpoints).
+* Runs in CI/CD environment.

 Cons:
-* TODO
+* Doesn't include automatic remediation or notifications.

 ### kube-score

 Pros:
-* Good for scoring/covering best practices.
+* Nice features for scoring & covering Kubernetes best practices.
+* Runs in CI/CD environment.
+* Able to target different versions of Kubernetes.

 Cons:
-* TODO
+* Doesn't include automatic remediation or notifications.
+* Targeting a directory of configurations isn't available.

-### Kubeval
+### kubeval

 Pros:
 * Versions of Kubernetes can be specified **Major.Minor.Patch**.
 * Schemas can be targeted offline for efficiency.
+* Ability to target collection of configurations in a directory.

 Cons:
-* Doesn't support CRDs with current version, but a flag is available to ignore them.
+* Doesn't support CRDs fully with current version.
+However, a flag is available to ignore them.
+* Doesn't include automatic remediation or notifications.

 ## Summary ##

-* TODO
+Unless better options and features are discovered from other existing Kubernetes linting and validation tools, it is recommended that all three: kube-score, kubeval, and config-lint are include in the K8ssandra validation tool set.
+Next steps include creating tickets to support customization and out-of-the-box usage.

+The objective is to make K8ssandra configurations easier to manage and detect difference with Kubernetes best-practices and security policies earlier in deployment.

 ## References